gz/website/cv/bio.md

 # Biography

-Gerd Zellweger is a systems researcher at the VMware Research Group since 2018.
-His main interest is to design and implement Operating Systems, but he occasionally also works on figuring out how to send things faster over networks and build system software that interacts with emerging hardware technologies.
-Before that, he earned his Doctorate degree in 2017 at ETH Zurich.
+Gerd Zellweger is a systems researcher focusing on operating systems, databases and networks.
+He likes to build system software that interacts with emerging hardware technologies.
+He earned his Doctorate degree in Computer Science in 2017 at ETH Zurich and was a systems researcher at the VMware Research Group from 2018 until 2023.
+Currently, he is a co-founder of a startup specializing on incremental computation.